creynaud/hands-on-django-doc/source/add_delete_notes_views.rst

-Let's add views to add and delete notes
+Let's implement views to add and delete notes
 =======================================

 Here is how you can implement the view to add a note.
 It's a little bit more complex than the edit view because you need to set the note owner.